-The general position problem originated in the no-three-in-line puzzle of Dudeney [8] and was generalised to the setting of graph theory in [6, 18].
+The general position problem originated in the no-three-in-line puzzle of Dudeney [9] and was generalised to the setting of graph theory in [7, 20].
 A subset S of the vertex set of a graph G is in general position if no shortest path of G passes through more than two vertices of S. The general position number gp(G) of G is the number of vertices in a largest general position set.
-In the short period since this invariant was introduced, it has already been very well researched, see for example [1, 14, 17, 20, 22, 23].
-Additional research has also been carried out on edge general position sets [16, 19].
-Building on another question of Gardner [11], the recent paper [7] dealt with the smallest maximal general position sets of a graph, which represent the worst-case output of a greedy search for general position sets; the number of vertices in such a set is the lower general position number $gp^-(G)$ .
+In the short period since this invariant was introduced, it has already been very well researched, see for example [1, 14, 16, 19, 22, 25, 26, 27].
+Additional research has also been carried out on edge general position sets [18, 21].
+Building on another question of Gardner [12], the recent paper [8] dealt with the smallest maximal general position sets of a graph, which represent the worst-case output of a greedy search for general position sets; the number of vertices in such a set is the lower general position number $gp^-(G)$.

-The following general position game is introduced in [15].
-Two players A and B take it in turns to select free vertices of a graph G such that at any time the set of selected vertices is in general position; the last player that can move wins (the scenario in which the last player to move loses is considered in [5]).
+The following general position game is introduced in [17].
+Two players A and B take it in turns to select free vertices of a graph G such that at any time the set of selected vertices is in general position; the last player that can move wins (the scenario in which the last player to move loses is considered in [6]).
 At the end of this game the resulting general position set will be maximal.
-This suggests that positional games may be a fruitful method of constructing maximal general position sets with order intermediate between gp-(G) and gp(G).
-For example, if $r_1 \geq \cdots \geq r_t$ , then $gp(K{r_1,\ldots,r_t}) = max\{r_1,t\}, gp^-(K{r_1,\ldots,r_t}) = min\{r_t,t\}$ and if t is odd and there is a part in the partition with odd order, then the optimal play described in [15] produces a maximal general position set of order t.
+This suggests that positional games may be a fruitful method of constructing maximal general position sets with order intermediate between $gp^-(G)$ and gp(G).
+For example, if $r_1 \geq \cdots \geq r_t$, then $gp(K{r_1,\dots,r_t}) = \max\{r_1,t\}$, $gp^-(K{r_1,\dots,r_t}) = \min\{r_t,t\}$ and if t is odd and there is a part in the partition with odd order, then the optimal play described in [17] produces a maximal general position set of order t.
 However, as the players of this game are not concerned with the length of their game, just in who moves last, optimal game play can produce maximal general position sets of different orders.
 In order to give a well-defined invariant associated with these adversarial games, we define the following game.